shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ## Casting Spells

-The class table shows how many spell slot points you have to cast your spells of 1st level and higher.
-To cast one of these spells, you must expend a number of spell slot points equal to the spell's level or higher.
-You regain all expended spell slot points when you finish a long rest.
+The class table shows how many spell points you have to cast your spells of 1st level and higher.
+To cast one of these spells, you must expend a number of spell points equal to the spell's level or higher.
+You regain all expended spell points when you finish a long rest.

 Spells that you cast from your bonded schools have their attributes changed.
 If the spell has a range greater than touch, its max casting range is changed to the Cast Range based on your level as shown in the class table.
 Spells that have a duration longer than Instant also have their max duration changed to the Max Duration based on your level as shown in the class table.
 These spells also have a new stat called Tether Range.
 If the spell’s center of effect ever becomes further from you than the tether range, then the spell ends automatically.